-© 2021 Think Social Publishing, Inc.
+© 2022 Think Social Publishing, Inc.

-- Follow up with students to learn how teachers have responded to their request and discuss whether they and their teacher(s) are connecting more often–then consider what the next steps?
-For instance, how and when should students acknowledge the teacher when entering the classroom, approach the teacher physically to show intention to communicate (even if not yet able to talk to the teacher), and write down what help is needed and pass the note to the teacher?
+- Follow up with them to see if or how the teacher responded.
+Is the teacher connecting more often?
+If so, what are the next steps?
+For instance, how and when should they acknowledge the teacher when entering the classroom, approach the teacher physically to show intention to communicate (even if not yet able to talk to the teacher), and write down what help is needed and pass the note to the teacher?

 "Hi, I want to let you know that I think you are a good teacher.
-I have social anxiety and it makes it difficult for me to get your attention, ask for help, or talk in class.
+I have social anxiety, and it makes it difficult for me to get your attention, ask for help, or talk in class.
 On occasion, in your class or when I attend your tutorial, could you approach me to ask if I need anything?
-I am working on developing strategies to say “hi” to you and approach you but I still need more time to learn how to do this."
+I am working on developing strategies to say “hi” to you and approach you, but I still need more time to learn how to do this."

 Empower students to manage their social anxiety